CarawaySeed42/PointCloudImageMapping-for-Rhino/README.md

 - Place the geometry where you want your image to be projected to
 - Run "...\python\main\mapImageToPointCloud.py"
 - Choose your mapping geometry and your point cloud
+- Select a image from your file system (e.g. image.png)
 - Choose from different mapping settings (Colored, Greyscale or raise cloud by value)
 - Enter a image width and the depth of the mapped image
 - Done